zuozhenggh/learning-library/data-management-library/exacs/dockerapp.md

 ![](./images/dockerApp/docker_logs.png " ")

-- To check the app on the browser, you have bridged port 3050 on the container to your compute instance
+- You have now bridged port 3050, on the container, to your compute instance

-- Open browser on your local machine and go to http://public_ip_of_your_compute_instance:3050
+- To check the app, open your browser on your local machine and go to http://public_ip_of_your_compute_instance:3050

 ![](./images/dockerApp/nodeapp.png)